DLR-RY/ECI4FOAM/README.md

 ## Installation

-requires OpenFOAM of2012 or higher sourced and installed and python 3.7+
+requires OpenFOAM of2012 or higher sourced and installed and python 3.7+ (conda is highly recommended)

 ```
-./build-ECI4FOAM.sh
+./build-ECI4FOAM.sh # will install conan zmq oftest
 ```
 ## Testsuite